Honzackcz/PulsoidToOSC/README.md

 ## Pulsoid Connection

-To connect this app to Pulsoid, you will need to obtain an authorization token and enter it:
+To connect this app to Pulsoid, you will need to obtain an authorization token:
 1. Click the "Get Pulsoid token" button - this will open the authorization page in your web browser.
 2. Log in and confirm authorization on the page.
 3. Token will be automatically entered in the app and you can close the page when it says so.